19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Healing Energy.md

 | Range    | 30 feet                                             |
 | Domains  | [Life](../../../Spell%20Domains/Life.md)            |

-You shoot a ray of rapid healing energy at a creature, restoring 1d4 [Health Points](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md).
+You direct rapid healing energy at a creature within range, restoring 1d4 [Health Points](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md).

 (*Any additional healing then applies to the creature's [Fatigue Points](../../../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md).* *This spell can only heal mortal creatures.
 This spell does not heal [Scars](../../../../Player%20Characters/Derived%20Statistics/Scars.md).*)